microsoft/vscode-docs/release-notes/latest.md

 ## Thanks

 A big thanks for the great contributions we have received.
-The community has filed **feature requests**, **bugs** and submitted **pull requests**.
+The community has filed ** 280 feature requests**, ** over 200 bugs** and submitted **70 pull requests**.
 We have addressed many of these issues and merged the pull requests.

 Regarding fixes, if you want to find out when a fix to your issue is available in a VS Code update, please check the **milestone** assigned to the issue.